alexfernandez/librecounter/README.md

 ### Server Configuration

-You can create a file `.env` and add it at the root of the project, with the following variables in the usual [dotenv format](https://www.npmjs.com/package/dotenv):
+Configuration can be set via environment variables:

 * `BACKEND_SQLITE_DB`: path to SQLite database to use, default value: `local.db`.
 * `BACKEND_DOMAIN_HIDELIST`: comma-separated list of domains to hide: not store or show stats at all.
 Default value: empty string.

+When running directly with Node.js, you can create a `.env` file at the root of the project with the variables in the usual [dotenv format](https://www.npmjs.com/package/dotenv).

+When running with Docker, environment variables are configured in `docker-compose.yml`.

 ## Analytics, Counter or Tracking?